ASE A4 Steering and Suspension Practice Test

 Answer D is wrong.
 Most cradles have alignment holes/pins that assist in cradle alignment.

 57. Technician A says the (SAI) steering axis inclination is built-in by the manufacturer and not adjustable.
-Technician B says SAI and the caster angle affect steering wheel return to center.
+Technician B says SAI and the caster angle affect the steering wheel return to center.
 Who is correct?

 • A. Technician A